HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/reconf-ddns-current-setup/README.md

 sudo systemctl restart named
 ```

-With this configuration zone transfers require now authentication using the transfer key.
+With this configuration, zone transfers require now authentication using the transfer key.
 I
 added the key to my Keepass database.
-And I am creating some bash aliases for myself, to
+And I am creating a bash alias for myself, to
-facilitate the key setup.
+fasilitate the key setup.
 With this alias the key will not be displayed on the terminal
-ans will not be shown in the bash history.
+and will not be shown in the bash history.

-In .bash_aliases
+ini file .bash_aliases

 ```bash
 alias set_HMAC='read -i "hmac-sha512 " -ep "Encrypt.
 Algorithm " HMAC_ALG;read -i "ddns-update-key " -ep "DDNS User " HMAC_USER;read -sep "DDNS Password " HMAC_PASSWD;HMAC=${HMAC_ALG}:${HMAC_USER}:${HMAC_PASSWD}'
 ```

-This will create environment variable HMAC, which then can be used in dig and later in nsupdate
+This will create environment variable HMAC, which then can be used in commands dig and nsupdate.

 For a zone transfer using dig, as an example: